 - In small bowl or measuring cup, mix the stevia powder with the spices until well mixed.

-- Measure almond meal into mixing bowl; add the stevia/spice mixture and mix well with fork or whisk.
+- Measure flour(s) into mixing bowl; add the stevia/spice mixture and mix well with fork or whisk.
 Add pecan halves (or chop coarsely before adding to the mix, which is my preference.
 I add only 2/3 of the chopped pecans to the mix, then add remaining pecans after the first 25-30 min of baking).

 - Melt butter and pour over the nut mixture; toss with fork or fingers to make a crumble, then sprinkle the apples in the baking pan.